 What Is the Relation between GRE and Engineering in the US

 The GRE is the Graduate Record Examination.
 You will have to take this test if you want to study in any of the graduate schools in the USA, including engineering schools.
 If you score well in this test, engineering as a career will be a good option for you.
 In the USA, most of the top engineering schools consider GRE scores while deciding whom to admit to their courses.
 As a general rule, your scores in the Quantitative Reasoning sections are more important than your scores in the other sections of the test.

 What Is the Relation Between GRE and Engineering?

-You should find out the GRE scores required by the engineering schools, before you begin preparation for the GRE.
+You should find out the scores required by the engineering schools, before you begin preparation for the test.
 This will tell you what your target scores need to be.
 You can find out the average scores of the students admitted to the engineering schools that you would like to join.
 This information is often released on the internet by the schools themselves.
 In order to play it safe, you should aim for a score that is slightly more than the average for the school that you want to join.
-Some schools do not consider GRE scores as admission criteria.
+Some schools do not consider this test's scores as admission criteria.
 If this is so for the school of your choice, you should find out about the criteria that are actually used, for example, the GPA.

 Terms and Conditions

 Information published in TestPrepPractice.net is provided for informational and educational purpose alone for deserving students, researchers and academicians.
 Though our volunteers take great amount of pain and spend significant time in validating the veracity of the information or study material presented here, we cannot be held liable for any incidental mistakes.
 All rights reserved.
 No information or study material in this web site can be reproduced or transmitted in any form, without our prior consent.
 However the study materials and web pages can be linked from your web site or web page for

 No permission is required to link any of the web page with educational information available in this web site from your web site or web page